melekhilaleroglu/starter-hugo-academic/content/home/teaching.md

     date_end: '2022-04-30'
     description: |2-

-        * Teaching R
+        * Teaching R for a group of 25 undergraduate students
         * Grading weekly problem sets
-        * Leading recitation sessions for a group of 25 undergraduate students

   - title: Teaching Assistant to Jae-Jae Spoon in Analysis of Comparative Politicss: Comparative Parties and Elections (PS1399)
     company: University of Pittsburgh